It's time to announce the winner of our eighth iPhone, ladies and gentlemen.

 Those are the kind of people I want to deliver my healthcare system.

-Now, look, here's the basic principle here.
+Now, look, here's a basic principle here.

-There's no mystery why our greatest complaints, things that Americans complain about the most, are in the area of government-delivered services.
+There's no mystery why our greatest complaints, things that Americans complain about the most are in the area of government-delivered services.

-But we don't complain so much about our supermarkets, our cars, our software programs.
+We complain about schools, we complain about our post office, complain about the motor vehicles department, but we don't complain so much about our supermarkets, our cars, our software programs.

 Why?